Skip to content

 Chocolate causes acne

-The relationship between chocolate and acne has been debated for decades.
-Older controlled studies found no link, but more recent small trials have found that high-cocoa chocolate consumption may increase acne lesions in some people, possibly through immune or glycemic mechanisms rather than the chocolate itself.
+The relationship between chocolate and acne has been debated for over half a century.
+An influential 1969 study found no link and was long treated as definitive, but more recent, better-designed trials have found that chocolate consumption may increase acne lesions in some people, possibly through glycemic or inflammatory mechanisms rather than a unique property of chocolate itself.

 What we know